Rickard Carlsson (Linnaeus University, Sweden)

-The editorial board consists of two co-editors-in-chief, as well as seven regular members.
-These nine members are henceforth referred to as the editorial board.
-The two co-editors-in-chief are responsible for the day-to-day operative decisions of the journal.
-If the two co-editors-in-chief cannot agree on an operative day-to-day editorial decision, the remainder of the editorial board will vote on the decision.
+The editorial board consists of an editor-in-chief, as well as seven regular members.
+These eight members are henceforth referred to as the editorial board.
+The editor-in-chief is responsible for the day-to-day operative decisions of the journal.
 Strategical decisions (e.g., the aims and scope of the journal) are always decided after discussion within the editorial board, and through majority vote if neccessary.
-Submissions are typically handled by one of the co-editors-in-chief.
+Submissions are typically handled by the editor-in-chief.
 However, editorial board members are encouraged to select special areas (e.g., proposals; history of psychology) where they take on most of the work as action editors, and advisory board members may occasionaly step in as action editors.

 About the Advisory Board

 Membership on the advisory board is decided on the basis of specific, sometimes narrow, expertise.
 Advisory board members will be called upon when their expertise is needed, for example with reviewing, helping to find reviewers, or spreading pre-prints through their social networks.
 Advisory board members may also be asked to step in as action editors occasionally, especially in order to avoid COI (see below).

 Transparency in the Editorial Work

 To acheive transparency, discussions within the editorial and advisory board should be documented and available on open discussion groups.
 If necessary, voting in the editorial board may be done anonymously, but the discussion leading up the vote must always be open and transparent.
 Further, the entire work-flow from submission to editorial decision is documented and always published online regardless of whether a submission is rejected or accepted.